ubncodes/gpa-calculator/README.md

+## Washington State FBLA 23-24 - GPA Calculator
 This is a project of a GPA Calculator that I made for the Washington State FBLA 23-24 Competition.

-Interpreter used:
+## Interpreter used:

 Python 3.10

-Modules required:
+## Modules required:

-CustomTKinter
-& Python Imaging Library (PIL)
+CustomTKinter & Python Imaging Library (PIL)